How to pour perfect Rosetta latte art

 - Milk: One of the most important components in latte art is the milk.
 To create light and fluffy froth, you need to use fresh, refrigerated milk.
 Because milk froth is a careful balance of temperature, fat content and proteins, whole milk tends to work best.
 However, you can still achieve latte art with alternatives like steamed almond, soy or oat milk.

 - Jug Placement: The further away you pour the milk into the cup, the deeper the milk will flow into the base of your coffee.
 For this reason, it's important to keep the jug close to the cup when wiggling the milk to create the Rosetta design.

 - The Wiggle: When it comes to nailing Rosetta coffee, it's all in the wiggle.
 You should wiggle the jug from side to side in a fast but controlled motion.
 This technique requires small movements in the wrist, creating even layers that should spread throughout the cup as you pour.

-- Cup Size: Wider coffee cups tend to work best for latte art, but once you've mastered the concept, designs can be achieved in any cup size.
+- Cup Size: The best cup for latte art is a wide latte cup, as a wider surface area will give you more space to design.
+However, once you've mastered the concept, designs can be achieved in any cup size.
 An important factor to remember is that larger coffee cups allow you to take things slower, whereas smaller cups require you to speed up the process.